 I’m a Christian trying to live in light of what Jesus has done for me.
-I’m also a husband to Esther, father to Isaiah and Naomi, a writer, an ordained minister in the Conservative Congregational Christian Conference, and a research fellow at the the Carl F.H.
+I’m also a husband to Esther, father to Isaiah and Naomi and Elijah, a writer, an ordained minister in the Conservative Congregational Christian Conference, and a research fellow at the the Carl F.H.
 Henry Center for Theological Understanding at Trinity Evangelical Divinity School in connection to The Creation Project.
 I have a B.A. from the University of Georgia in Philosophy and Religion, an M.Div. from Covenant Theological Seminary, and a PhD from Fuller Theological Seminary in historical theology.
 My prior work has been on Anselm’s theology, and I’m currently writing a book on Augustine’s doctrine of creation.
 I also write regularly for The Gospel Coalition and Desiring God.
 For a list of my publications, see my CV.

 Soliloquium is simply the Latin word for “soliloquy,” which means “an act of speaking one’s thoughts aloud when by oneself or regardless of any hearers.”
 St. Anselm uses the term soliloquium to describe one of his theological books, and its method of introspective, meditative, prayerful thought.
 Later he describes his theological approach as “faith seeking understanding.”